ayusher/stock-bot/README.md

 <img src="https://github.com/ayusher/stock-bot/blob/main/conv_output.png" width="100%">

 # Notes
 * To link the code to a paper Alpaca trading account, you must add your keys to a file named keys.txt in plaintext.
-For accounts with real money, remember that it is not ever a good idea to store important keys without encryption!
+For accounts with real money, remember that it is never a good idea to store important keys without encryption!
 * Once again, this bot is not intended to provide financial advice, please invest wisely.